Trayce Thompson Preview, Player Props: White Sox vs. Padres

 Trayce Thompson At The Plate

-- Thompson has picked up a hit in 26.2% of his 65 games this year, with at least two hits in 9.2% of them.
+- In 25.8% of his 66 games this season, Thompson has picked up at least one hit.
+He's also had six multi-hit games.

-- Looking at the 65 games he has played this year, he's hit a home run in four of them (6.2%), and in 3.5% of his trips to the dish.
+- In four games this season, he has hit a home run (6.1%, and 3.4% of his trips to the plate).

-- Thompson has an RBI in seven of 65 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- Thompson has picked up an RBI in seven games this season (10.6%), with more than one RBI in four of those contests (6.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.